15 Years Ago

 And hers did not.

-Hanako gripped her chest slightly, her eyes fell to the ground.
+Hanako gripped her chest slightly, her eyes falling to the ground.
 Hanako loved her father, but seeing him standing alone amidst the other families made her feel more alone than she ever had in a long time.
-Her mind constantly went around in circles of self-pity and angst to the point that she didn't notice that the ceremony was over and that her future fellow classmates had disbanded and joined their family.
+Her mind constantly went around in circles of self-pity and bitterness and she did not notice that the ceremony was over and that her future fellow classmates had disbanded and joined their family.